CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 ## Review
 In this lab, you have completed:
-- Creating a Microsoft Sentinel instance
+- Created a Microsoft Sentinel instance
 - Built-in Microsoft Sentinel roles
 - Data connector to your instance of Microsoft Sentinel
 - Explored on capabilities available in Sentinel